 While there are a number of advantages, the most common advantages include cost optimization, improving operational efficiency, and fostering competitive pricing.

 Businesses are starting to rely more on big data technologies to solve daily problems and make major business decisions.
-To master big data technologies, you must have a fair knowledge of all the basics.
+To master technologies available for big data, you must have a fair knowledge of all the basics.
 This includes understanding how these technologies work and where they lie in the big data framework.
 Your starting point can be to learn more about the tools mentioned in this article.
 Good luck and happy learning to you.